DaByte/Triumphus/source/info/01-cure.md

 Currently, the following extra global variables are defined:

-- `require ( package, fetch )`

-	A function that loads a package.
+- `require ( package, fetch )`: A function that loads a package.
 The first argument is the name of the package to load.
-For example, a package source with the name of "example" would be loaded by calling `require('example')`.

-	Note that a package contained within a sub-folder must be referenced by its entire directory, separated by `.` characters.
-For example:
+For example, a package source with the name of "example" would be loaded by calling `require('example')`.<p>Note that a package contained within a sub-folder must be referenced by its entire directory, separated by `.` characters.
+For example:</p>
    -- require `packages/foo/bar/package.lua`
    require('foo.bar.package')

 	The results returned by the package are returned by `require`.
 If the package has already been loaded, then the results are reused instead of loading the package again.
 Note that the results are not added to the current environment, so it is not sufficient enough to simply call `require('example')`.
 The results can be acquired by using something like `example = require('example')`.

 	Global packages may also be required, though it's usually not necessary, since they're already available to the environment.

 	Normally, if a package does not exist, then require will throw an error.
 However, if the second, optional argument to require is not false, then require will return no value instead.

-- `IsServer`

-	A bool indicating whether the peer is the server.
+- `IsServer`: A bool indicating whether the peer is the server.

-- `IsClient`

-	A bool indicating whether the peer is a client.
-Should always be opposite of `IsServer`.
+- `IsClient`: A bool indicating whether the peer is a client.
+Should always be the opposite of `IsServer`.

-- `cure`

-	A reference to the cure container.
+- `cure`: A reference to the cure container.
 This global is only available on the server.

 ### Run-time Procedure

 At run-time, the Cure server control script does the following things:

-1. **Gather source code for server packages.**

-	Each source in the `server.packages` folder is converted to source code, then stored for later requiring.
+1. **Gather source code for server packages.** Each source in the `server.packages` folder is converted to source code, then stored for later requiring.

-2. **Run global packages.**

-	Each source in the `global` folder is converted to source code, required, and added to the main environment automatically.
+2. **Run global packages.** Each source in the `global` folder is converted to source code, required, and added to the main environment automatically.
 This means that they share the same space as normal packages, which allows global packages to require other global packages.
 It also means that global packages will override normal packages that have the same name.

 	Each global package is available in the main environment, and in the `shared` table, under the name of the package.
 Sub-folders do not affect